AndrewX192/checkthatcert/README.md

 Check That Cert!
 =============

-Unless you verify who you are talking to, having an encrypted channel won't provide you confidentiality or integrity.
-Not checking the SSL certificate of a remote server you are communicating with allows anyone with control of the network to stand up their own server and certificate, impersonating your server.
+Unless you verify who you are communicating with, using an encrypted channel won't provide you confidentiality or integrity.
+Not checking the SSL certificate of a remote server you are communicating with allows anyone with control of the network to stand up their own server and certificate, impersonating the server and subjecting the application to a MiTM attack.

-Check That Cert is an attempt to document usage of TLS libraries that perform correct certificate checking.
+Check That Cert is an attempt to document correct usage of TLS libraries that perform certificate checking.

 # Self signed certificates vs certificates signed by a certificate authority